 Chemical inventory best practices

-Good chemical storage safety practice should also guarantee that incompatible chemicals are not stored together, as they could become highly dangerous if in contact with each other.
+- Good chemical storage and chemical inventory practice should also guarantee that incompatible chemicals are not stored together, as they could become highly dangerous if in contact with each other.
 This not only requires the use of clear labelling of chemicals but also a system that flags these potential hazards before they become a problem.

 ChemInventory is secure, cloud-based software that is accessed through a web browser, meaning there’s no need to install the programme and you can use it on any device.
 An important feature of ChemInventory is the ability to search instantly for compounds by name, CAS registry number and structure, as well as any number of custom fields.
 Chemical structures are presented alongside other relevant information in search results.